What does the P0705 code mean?

 - Advanced diagnosing: oscilloscope

-If you have any other questions about the P0705 code, comment down below and I will answer you as fast as possible.
-If you have any other car questions you are welcome to ask us at our homepage.
+If you have further questions about the P0705 code, please comment below and I will answer you as soon as possible.
+If you have further questions about the car, feel free to ask them on our homepage.